CalNicklin/frontend-tech-test/journal.md

 Noticed in CI that my credit route tests failing - because I had forgot to update my tests now I am returning a SDUI schema, not just the credit report.

+Resolved a weird git error where app.tsx / App.tsx filename not recognised.